 She returned to Philadelphia for residency training where she completed a dual residency program in Internal Medicine and Pediatrics at the University of Pennsylvania School of Medicine and the Children’s Hospital of Philadelphia, and was selected to serve an additional year as the program’s Chief Resident.
 During residency, Dr. Tully worked at Puentes de Salud, a local volunteer-based clinic for Philadelphia’s Latino immigrant community and was funded through the American Academy of Pediatrics to develop programming and clinical services related to sexual and reproductive health for Puente’s adolescent population.
-As Chief Resident, Dr. Tully was involved in program design, curricular development, and teaching and mentorship of medical students and residents; she continues to precept and mentor residents in her role as Adjunct Assistant Professor in the Division of General Internal Medicine at the University of Pennsylvania.
+As Chief Resident, Dr. Tully was involved in program design, curricular development, and teaching and mentorship of medical students and residents.

 Dr. Tully is board-certified in both adult Internal Medicine and Pediatrics and as such, has a particular passion for working with our city’s most vulnerable adolescents in their transition to adulthood.
 During her time at FIGHT Dr. Tully has been a co-founder of the Sexual and Reproductive Health Working Group, where she helped to implement FIGHT’s Nexplanon program, and continues to work towards expanding access to contraception options and reproductive health services for our patients.
 She is also a member of the Trans and Gender Non-Conforming Working Group and is excited to assist FIGHT in promoting best practices for the provision of gender-affirming care.